vanhock/wtfplay/src/services/README.md

-## In this I separated logic of the app
+## In these files I separated logic of the app